Steffanic/Fair-Analytics/README.md

 Next steps will be distilling the features from all the years into a cohesive representation of a fair.

-It is becoming clear that we will need to compute general features accross different years.
+It is becoming clear that we will need to compute general features across different years.
 We need to standardize!

 ## Feature Map
 This table describes the relationship between the features that will be considered for modeling and the rows of each CSV accross the years.